 Experience the natural beauty of Argentina through a month of cultural immersion, outdoor activities, and community service.
-Begin your high school summer abroad in Argentina’s capital, where you and your group explore the city’s art galleries, theaters, and boulevards and start practicing your Spanish.
+Begin your Experiment in Argentina’s capital, where your group will explore the city’s art galleries, theaters, and boulevards and begin practicing your Spanish.
 Sail by catamaran to the city’s surrounding islands to learn about the region’s ecology and biosystems.

-From Buenos Aires, travel to colonial Salta La Linda, capital of the Salta province, on Argentina’s northern frontier, where you spend two weeks sharing day-to-day life with an Argentine host family.
-During this period, work on a community service project such as volunteering at a center for children with developmental disabilities or helping to renovate an orphanage or kindergarten.
+From Buenos Aires, travel to colonial Salta La Linda, capital of the Salta province, on Argentina’s northern frontier, where you will spend two weeks sharing day-to-day life with an Argentine host family.
+During this period, work on a community service project, such as volunteering at a center for children with developmental disabilities or helping renovate an orphanage or kindergarten.
 Participate in Spanish language classes with other members of your group and learn about local gaucho culture.
-Go white-water rafting or hike to a traditional ranch where you learn how to rope cattle.
-Continue on to the small town of Chicoana, just south of the city of Salta, where you assist on service activities such as painting or landscaping.
+Go white-water rafting or hike to a traditional ranch, where you will learn how to rope cattle.
+Continue on to the small town of Chicoana, just south of the city of Salta, where you will assist in service activities such as painting or landscaping.

 Note: Participants should bring a horseback riding helmet with them on the program.

-Community Service Certificate: At the conclusion of this program, each participant will earn a community service certificate noting how many hours of community service s/he completed.
+Community Service Certificate: At the conclusion of this program, participants will earn a community service certificate noting how many hours of community service they completed.